|Saturday, September 9, 2017||12:00 Noon||Registration Closes|

 - If nature calls, find a discreet location, not the neighbours’ bushes.

-- Aid stations which include portable toilets are located at the Stanley bridge and at the MTO yard on the corner of Hwy 588 and Hwy 595.
+- Aid stations which include portable toilets are located along the routes.

 - In case of emergencies, safety vehicles will follow the ride.
 They are not taxis.
 If you feel that you can’t complete your full distance, be sensible and turn around!